 Frankenchickens: The Unnatural Truth Behind Modern Chicken

-DEMAND THAT WHOLE FOODS STOP SOURCING FRANKENCHICKENS.
+DEMAND THAT COMPANIES STOP SOURCING FRANKENCHICKENS.

 Frankenchickens are chickens who have been selectively bred by the meat industry to grow unnaturally large and abnormally fast to produce as much meat as possible in the least time.
 Besides monstrous growth, the results are immense animal suffering and often visibly diseased chicken meat.